habitat-sh/habitat/README.md

 ## Documentation

-Run `make doc` to build the internal documentation for bldr.
+Run `make docs` to build the internal documentation for bldr.

 Run `doc-serve` to run a small webserver that exposes the documentation on port `9633`.
 You can then read the docs at `http://localhost:9633/bldr` (with working javscript-based search).